BMars101/feel-app-practice-project/README.md

  * MySQL
  * Hibernate
 ### What I'll Have to Learn
 How to manage authentication and authorization for an app that has features before signing in a after signing in.
-How to use the DateTime Java object.
+How to use the LocalDate Java object.
 ###Ideas for improvement
 * Send user notifications when not loggin water consumption regularly
 * Implement Spring Security